viks8dm/basic_algorithms_python/explanation_5.md

 ### Implementation

-All operations, namely, insert, find, search, are based on single character match based tree traversal from top (root) to down.
+All operations, namely, insert, find, search, are based on single character match via tree traversal from top (root) to down.

 ### Efficiency